hoxxep/portable-hash/README.md

 Disclaimer: not ready for production, yet!

-Introducing `PortableHash` and `PortableHasher`: a set of traits to make portable hashing easy and stable across different platforms and versions of Rust.
+Introducing `PortableHash` and `PortableHasher`: a set of traits for portable and stable hashing across different platforms and compiler versions.
+Stable, portable hashing made easy!

 The standard library `Hash` and `Hasher` traits are not suitable for portable hashing across different platforms and versions of Rust.
 The hashing of primitive types, standard library types, implementation of `derive(Hash)`, and the default behaviour of `Hasher` methods may all change between platforms and compiler versions.
 This crate is intended to provide an equally easy to use alternative that is truly stable and portable across platforms and versions of Rust.